-We often receive messages through our customer service. why a lighter does not work immediately upon receipt, or how to fix a "broken" lighter.
+We often receive messages through our customer service about why a lighter does not work immediately after receipt, or how a "broken" lighter can be repaired.

-Often a lighter that you have just received or that you have only had for a short time is not actually broken.
+Often a lighter that you have just received or has only had for a short time is not actually broken.
 First you have to empty the lighter you have at home, refill it and adjust the flame size.
-In 90% of the cases most problems have already been solved.
+Often, in 90% of cases, most problems have already been resolved.

-You have bought a storm lighter from us, and you now want to know.
-How do I sensibly refill a storm lighter?
-With which gas? etc. We are going to explain exactly on this page how you can do that independently with a few simple steps and tips.
+You have with us a storm lighter bought, and now you want to know.
+How do I refill a storm lighter sensibly?
+With which gas? etc. On this page we will explain exactly how you can do this independently with a few simple steps and tips.

 Firstly, all our lighters are only half filled from the factory.
-This is a legal rule to meet safety requirements.
-Therefore, depending on the use, you may have to top up quite soon after purchase.
+This is a legal rule to comply with safety requirements.
+Therefore, depending on use, you may have to refill quite soon after purchase.

-- Step 1: Make sure you have not used your lighter for at least 10 minutes before filling.
+- Step 1: Make sure you have not used your lighter for at least 10 minutes before filling it.
 It must be back to room temperature before filling/emptying the lighter.

-- Step 2: Now make sure the lighter is completely empty.
-To make sure your lighter is really empty, hold the lighter upside down. then you take an object with a point (for example a pen) and press it in a controlled manner on the middle valve. (pay attention to your own safety, take sufficient distance from the face) There is a small pin there through which the remaining gas can escape from the lighter.
+- Step 2: Now make sure that the lighter is completely empty.
+To ensure that your lighter is really completely empty, you must hold the lighter in an upside-down position.
+Then take an object with a point (for example a pen) and press it in a controlled manner on the center valve. (pay attention to your own safety, keep sufficient distance from your face) There is a small pin through which the remaining gas can escape from the lighter.
 Repeat this a few times to make sure your lighter is completely empty.

-- Step 3: Now get your gas refill, pay attention..
-It is important to use butane gas (45 psi pressure recommended) from a good brand to ensure proper functioning of your lighter.
+Step 3: Now take your gas filling, pay attention..
+It is important to butane gas (45 psi pressure recommended) use a good brand to ensure proper functioning of your lighter.
 Our torches are very sensitive to different types of gas and mixing them together can reduce the effectiveness of your lighter.
 That is why it is very important to completely empty your lighter first.

-Now take the gas bottle, shake it a few times and press the valve of the gas bottle precisely and hard on the valve of the lighter.
-Do this for about 3 seconds and repeat this up to 3x.
-Make sure you don't hear a squirting sound because this means that the gas bottle will not fill properly and may even blow air into the lighter and then there will be no good ignition.
+Now take the gas bottle, shake it back and forth a few times and press the valve of the gas bottle precisely and hard on the valve of the lighter.
+Do this for about 3 seconds and repeat a maximum of 3 times.
+Make sure that you do not hear a squirting sound because this means that the gas bottle is not filling properly and may even blow air into the lighter and then there will not be proper combustion.

 - Step 4: After filling, it is very important that you give your lighter time to return to room temperature.
 Therefore, give him at least 5/10 minutes of rest.

-After the rest, try to light your lighter calmly on a medium setting and not directly on a high setting.
+After resting, try to ignite your lighter slowly on a medium setting and not immediately on a high setting.

-- Do not wait to refill until the lighter is completely empty, as this can clog the lighter.
-When the flame starts to get lower you should already refill the lighter with new lighter gas.
-Take an example of refueling by car.
+- Do not wait until the lighter is completely empty before refilling, as this could cause the lighter to become clogged.
+When the flame starts to get lower, you should refill the lighter with new lighter gas.
+Take refueling by car as an example.

 - Fill your lighter in a safe place.
 We recommend putting it in the sink in your kitchen.
-Never use an open flame near an open flame and always think about your own safety.
+Never use near open flames and always consider your own safety.

-You can also suffer a thermal injury and it is therefore important to cover your hands well against possible spraying gas, as the temperature of this gas is deep in the freezing point.
+You can also suffer thermal injury and it is therefore important to cover your hands properly against any squirting gas as the temperature of this gas is deep in the freezing point.